-- o The manifests folder contains the most famous file AndroidManifest.xml, that describes the essential information required by the Android build tools, Android OS and Google Play.
-This file is used to declare app components, permissions, minimum SDK version, h/w features and the API libraries the app needs to be linked against. - o The java folder contains the Java/Kotlin source code for all your activities (screens) in your app.
+- The manifests folder contains the most famous file AndroidManifest.xml, that describes the essential information required by the Android build tools, Android OS and Google Play.
+This file is used to declare app components, permissions, minimum SDK version, h/w features and the API libraries the app needs to be linked against. - The java folder contains the Java/Kotlin source code for all your activities (screens) in your app.
 Each activity has its own Java file to define how it behaves.
-The file of our interest right now is the MainActivity. java that is usually the entry point for your app and contains the logic for the first screen/activity. - The res folder contains additional files containing static content that your code uses, drawable (contains image files used in your app like icons and backgrounds), layout (contains XML files that defines the UI layout of your app screens, e.g., - activity_main.xml), mipmap (contains app icons in different resolutions optimized for different screen densities), values (contains xml files like colors, strings, and themes). - Finally, the Gradle is an automated build system that handles compiling, linking and packaging the app (contains scripts for these tasks). - o Note: For every activity we have two files a .xml for designing the screen UI and .java for writing the business logic.
+The file of our interest right now is the MainActivity. java that is usually the entry point for your app and contains the logic for the first screen/activity. - The res folder contains additional files containing static content that your code uses, drawable (contains image files used in your app like icons and backgrounds), layout (contains XML files that defines the UI layout of your app screens, e.g., activity\main.xml), mipmap (contains app icons in different resolutions optimized for different screen densities), values (contains xml files like colors, strings, and themes).

+- Finally, the Gradle is an automated build system that handles compiling, linking and packaging the app (contains scripts for these tasks). - $\circ$ Note: For every activity we have two files a .xml for designing the screen UI and .java for writing the business logic.

-UI Design: For our Hello World app, since we selected the template as an Empty Views Activity, therefore it contains an empty layout file (activity_main.xml) that doesn't come with any preconfigured UI components, giving you the flexibility to add your own Views (like Buttons, TextViews).
-Most commonly used layouts in Android Studio for traditional XML based UI development are Constraint, Linear, Frame, Table, Grid, and ScrollView Layouts.
+UI Design: For our Hello World app, since we selected the template as an Empty Views Activity, therefore it contains an empty layout file (activity\main.xml) that doesn't come with any preconfigured UI components, giving you the flexibility to add your own Views (like Buttons, TextViews).
 The following screenshot shows how we are going to design the main activity of our HelloWorld app.